It has been a busy summer for the Makers Lab!

 In collaboration with the / teams at UCSF, we co-hosted five interns from the in the Makers Lab over the summer.
 Throughout the course of six weeks, the interns split into two groups and worked on culminating projects involving programming and product design in the UCSF Library.

-Read about their project highlights under the fold:
+Read about their project highlights below.

 2018 Programming Interns